Among-Suss/groov-in-c/README.md

 # groov-in-c

-THIS BOT IS NO LONGER BEING MAINTAINED AND IS BEING DEPRECATED IN FAVOR OF https://github.com/Among-Suss/mimicri.
+**THIS BOT IS NO LONGER BEING MAINTAINED**

+It is being deprecated in favor of https://github.com/Among-Suss/mimicri.
 Check out Mimicri a small, self-contained music bot written in Rust with database and history functionality.

+Note: *Information below on the Heroku free-tier may be outdated*

 A small, fast, easy to host Discord music bot written in C.